Complaints, comments and suggestions

 You can decide who you would prefer to contact first about making a complaint, and that person will help to ensure all your options are explained to you.
 You can always expect us to listen, and then to investigate and respond promptly to your concerns.

 We would encourage you in the first instance to speak to a member of staff who is involved in your care.
 If you do not feel comfortable talking to someone directly, you can ask for someone independent to help you.
-The Service Experience Team can tell you more about this.
+The Complaints and PALS Team can tell you more about this.

 If you have something you want to say about our services, you can also visit the Patient Opinion website.
 This is an independent site which has been set up to give people the opportunity to tell their story about their experience of using NHS services.